-Nominate a designated note taker.
+Nominate a designated note-taker.
 This can be anyone on the team and is a critical role.
 You need to keep a log of all information available, decisions made and the consequences of actions.
-This helps protect evidence, demonstrates accountability in the event of a regulatory action and is critically important to continual improvement.
+This helps protect evidence, demonstrates accountability in the event of regulatory action, and is critically important to continual improvement.
 After the incident is addressed, you will want to review your incident response planning, identify lessons learned and introduce improvements.

 Your IRT can be a dedicated group of specialists or a virtual team of individuals with an existing ‘day job’ who become IRT members when the incident plan is invoked.
 In truth, very few organisations can dedicate a team of cross-functional specialists who wait on standby for a security incident.
 As such, a virtual team or a hybrid approach with, perhaps, one dedicated incident response leader supported by a virtual IRT is more realistic.

 Practice and test the IRP

-With the policy, documented plan and team all in place you need to practice and test your incident response capabilities as you would with any critical process.
+With the policy, documented plan, and team all in place you need to practice and test your incident response capabilities as you would with any critical process.
 This helps ensure that it works as expected and helps the IRT rehearse the various scenarios they may face.
-Remember, the purpose of your plan is to to preempt the most likely issues before they occur and to have your responses ready to go.
+Remember, the purpose of your plan is to preempt the most likely issues before they occur and to have your responses ready to go.
 Rehearsing the most common scenarios helps achieve this and will build confidence in the IRT.
 Practising the plan regularly will also help ensure new IRT members are brought up to speed and will identify areas for improvement.

 You have a number of options for testing the incident response plan.
 We’d recommend a combination of all of these:

 - Paper Testing: This involves an independent review of your documentation including your policy, plan and details about your IRT by an outside specialist.
-This isn’t an audit, but rather and opportunity for a warts and all assessment of the maturity of you planning and identifying areas for improvement.
+This isn’t an audit, but rather an opportunity for a warts and all assessment of the maturity of you planning and identifying areas for improvement.
 We provide paper testing for incident response plans within our Security Consultancy services.